-תיאוריית המטפורה הקונספטואלית מדגישה שהמטפורה היא מפגש בין שני תחומים ומבליטה את המעבר מן התחום המוחשי לתחום המופשט. היא עוסקת לא בשאילה בודדת של מילה מתחום לתחום אלא בקשר משמעותי בין שני תחומים המתבטא בשׁוּרָה של ביטויים מטפוריים. קשר כזה אינו מבוסס על דמיון מקרי בין שני אובייקטים מתחומים שונים אלא הַמְשָגָה של תחום אחד באמצעות התחום האחר (לבנת, 2014, חלק ב: 120).

-Dalia Gavriely-Nuri (2009: 169-193; 2011: 93), studying metaphors in Israeli political discourse, shows how they help to portray war as a normal part of life.
+In a study of metaphor in Israeli political discourse, Dalia Gavriely-Nuri (2009: 169–193; 2011: 93)shows how metaphor is used to help to portray war as a normal part of life.
 Such war-normalizing metaphors aim to naturalize and legitimize the use of military power by creating a systematic analogy between war and objects that are far from the battlefield.
 For example, the metaphoric phrase “Golda’s Kitchen” was the popular nickname for the most intimate circle of Prime Minister Golda Meir’s advisers.
 This metaphor conceals a secretive and undemocratic decision-making process, even in security matters and other central issues.
-In essence, the “kitchen” metaphor hides what was often, in fact, a “war room” where Israel’s most urgent security matters were decided.
+In essence, the ‘kitchen’ metaphor hides what was often, in fact, a ‘war room’ where Israel’s most urgent security matters were decided.

-אם נשלב את העדשה של חקר השיח הביקורתי ונבחן את מטפורת ה"מטבח", the use במטפורה זו helps to depict war as a normal, mundane, and unsurprising state, as expected and reasonable as medicine or business.
+If we combine this with the lens of critical discourse analysis, we can see that the use of this particular metaphor helps to depict war as a normal, mundane, and unsurprising state, as expected and reasonable as medicine or business.
 In this way, the metaphor masks the true, terrible, and violent nature of war.
 Such patterns of discourse, repeated time and again (by politicians, military leaders, academics, journalists, and internet commentators), help the public become accustomed to this abnormal situation.
 Similarly, these metaphors help leaders convince the public of the rationality and necessity of war.
 (Livnat 2014, vol. 2: …)

-Tony Blair defended his decision to send British soldiers to the Second Gulf War, in 2003, by using metaphors of progress – the successful attainment of goals (in the future) – as opposed to metaphors of regression, which reflect the failure to reach goals (in the past).
-These metaphors mirror the choices faced by the Labour Party and its leader, Blair, and thus establish the expected party policy: always go forward.
+Tony Blair defended his decision to send British soldiers to the Second Gulf War in 2003, by using metaphors of progress—the successful attainment of goals (in the future)—as opposed to metaphors of regression, which reflect the failure to reach goals (in the past).
+These metaphors mirror the choices faced by the UK’s Labour Party and its leader, Blair, and thus establish the expected party policy: always go forward.
 Blair was willing to accept nothing but progress, and presented himself as a strong and reliable leader who would not be swayed by difficulty or criticism.
 The metaphoric description of a particular problem or situation reflects the speaker’s perceptions of it and establishes his or her preferred solution.

 In this context, the rhetorical power of metaphors of movement, widely encountered in political discourse, is worth mentioning.
 One example is the metaphor (Charteris-Black 2005: 54–152; Musolff 2004: 30) that depicts the European common currency (the euro) as a train that must progress at the same speed and in the same direction with all its cars in order to avoid derailment.
 This metaphor reflects a specific perspective that urges European governments to adopt a uniform monetary policy and act in complete economic harmony in order to ensure the success of the European Monetary Union).
 Musolff presents examples of manipulative rhetorical baggage evoked by metaphors.
 The metaphors that he discusses express hostility toward the language of immigrants in Britain, such as the description of roads in British cities as streets in Bombay or Karachi (Musolff 2019: 257–266) and Coronation Street as having been relocated from Britain to Pakistan.

-לסיכום – בהשראת המטפורה הקונספטואלית מאמר זה בודק באילו תחומי מקור השתמש ערפאת כדי להמשיג נושאים שונים ולהציג את הצד הישראלי בעיקר ואת הצד הפלסטיני.
+In brief, this paper uses conceptual metaphor theory to explore the source domains employed by Arafat to conceptualize various political issues and—in the main—the Israelis, but also the Palestinians.

 3.3 Topos